 Skip to main content

-Every tenant runs against a license that sets caps on hosts, gateways, and tasks.
-The Usage page lets administrators track consumption against those caps and explore LLM usage over time.
+A license is a signed token (JWT) issued by 2501 that sets your tenant’s caps on hosts, gateways, and tasks.
+Without one, the tenant runs on a limited free tier so you can evaluate the product.
+The Usage page lets administrators track consumption against the caps and explore LLM usage over time.

 The Usage page, plan data, analytics, and the license banner are visible to administrators only.

-A license is a signed token issued by 2501.
-Licenses can be contract or trial, and have a validity window (a license with no end date is shown as Perpetual).
+Licenses can be contract or trial, and have a validity window.
+A license with no end date is shown as Perpetual.

 Applying a license